GaloisInc/cryptol/HACKING.md

 Within the `GaloisInc/cryptol` repository, we use the [git-flow model](http://nvie.com/posts/a-successful-git-branching-model/) for branches and merging.
-Our version has one notable difference: our `master` (rather than `develop`) branch serves as the cutting edge development branch, and our `release` (rather than `master`) branch is where only pristine, tagged releases are committed.
+Our version has two notable differences:

+1. Our `master` (rather than `develop`) branch serves as the cutting edge development branch, and our `release` (rather than `master`) branch is where only pristine, tagged releases are committed.

+2. We use `wip` (work-in-progress) branches as a centralized storage place for (usually individual) work in progress.
+Whereas a `feature` branch is expected to be relatively stable, all bets are off with a `wip` branch.
+Typically `wip` branches are not actually merged directly into `master`, but instead are rebased into a new branch where the history is cleaned up before merging into `master`.

 In short: